Table of Contents

-There's a lot of people of there just repeating things they've heard others say without having the experience to back it up.
+There are a lot of people out there just repeating things they've heard others say without having the experience to back it up.
 Things like Gear is not important, or you don't need this or that, you can make do with just a 5 dollar tripod or that you need an expensive camera package to be useful, to compensate for your lack of skill, like people with red cameras that call themselves DP'S.

 Be Open To Trying Different Gear

 Specs look great on paper, but you don't really know a camera until you've used it, and you've learned the quirks, and the workarounds as well.

 If you've told me 6 years ago that I would get rid of all the Cine equipment and just get a photo camera and enjoy life just as much or even more, I would not have believed any of it.

 But, the X100F was exactly what I needed for that year abroad, and exactly what I needed in my life, a change of pace, location, energy, and mindset.
 Here are a couple of samples from my X100F...

 So be open to testing and playing with the equipment, cameras are just tools...
 Very important tools, but tools nonetheless.